 At Franklin, homework is meant to reinforce skills and understandings gained in class or to prepare students for approaching work.
 It may be used by students and teachers to assess their understanding of learning targets and standards.
-As such, homework is typically not graded for content.
+As such, homework is typically not graded for content (note that students may have projects or assignments that must be completed at home, that will receive an academic grade).
 It is intended to be completed by students so that it accurately reflects their understanding.
 Parents/guardians can best assist their students by helping them to establish a routine, an environment, and a schedule that support completion of homework in a timely manner.
 For middle school students, homework should generally not exceed 90 minutes per night, including 30 minutes of independent reading.
 For high school students, the expectation is no more than two hours per night, including 30 minutes of independent reading.
 Note that there will be times when a final project, paper, or exam may require additional preparation.
 Students can manage these responsibilities by documenting homework assignments in an agenda book and making steady progress toward completion of larger projects.